 Shadow-class new SKUs at A for the first 90 days.
 A new SKU does not have 12 months of AUV history.
 Treating it as C-class by default underweights the risk during the period when demand patterns are least understood.
 After 90 days, enough history exists to compute a defensible AUV and move the SKU to its natural class.

 Safety-stock service level.
-LineNow sets the z-score for safety stock by ABC class as a configurable default: A-items at z = 1.65 (95% service), B-items at z = 1.28 (90%), C-items at z = 0.67 (75%).
-These defaults can be overridden per item or supplemented with a manual buffer for items that warrant tighter protection regardless of class.
+ABC class should set a default z-score for safety stock: A-items might use z = 1.65 (95% service), B-items z = 1.28 (90%), and C-items z = 0.67 (75%).
+These defaults should remain overrideable for items that warrant tighter protection regardless of class.

-The SBC demand classification — ADI and CV², computed daily from POS data — runs in parallel and routes each SKU to SBA or exponential smoothing independently of its ABC class.
-An A-item with intermittent demand gets SBA and z = 1.65.
-A C-item with smooth demand gets exponential smoothing and z = 0.67.
+The SBC demand classification — ADI and CV² — should run in parallel and route each SKU to SBA or exponential smoothing independently of its ABC class.
+An A-item with intermittent demand gets SBA and a high service target.
+A C-item with smooth demand gets simpler smoothing and a lower service target.
 The two dimensions combine at the policy output.

-The result: replenishment math is defensible at the per-SKU level rather than uniform across the catalog, operator attention goes to the items where stockouts cost the most, and the system does not require manual policy-setting per item as the catalog grows.
+The result: replenishment math is defensible at the per-SKU level rather than uniform across the catalog, and operator attention goes to the items where stockouts cost the most.

 Related